CIMB FastSaver Review: What Are The Changes in January 2021?

 - monthly fees

-It’s kinda like the Standard Chartered JumpStart — which, unfortunately, also just revised its interest rates.
+It’s kinda like the Standard Chartered JumpStart — which, unfortunately, will revise its interest rates in January 2021 as well.

 Just put your money in there and let it grow.

-And just like the JumpStart, the FastSaver will also be slashing its interest rates too.
+And just like all the other banks, the CIMB FastSaver will also be slashing its interest rates too.

 While it used to give up to 1.80% p.a. interest on the first $100,000 in your account.